Your Budgeting Questions Answered!

 What should my budget look like?
 What is normal for our family?

-No two budgets will look the same.
 My normal will be different than your normal.
 What I spend on groceries, will be different then what you will spend on groceries, etc. This is one of my favorite parts of a budget.
 You can customize it and find something that works for you personally!

 What can you do when you cut back, budget and still don’t have enough?